-So these pavers originates from England.
-Indeed, on each of their boat trips, english people used little cobble stones to ballast their boats.
+So these cobblestones originates from England.
+Indeed, on each of their boat trips, english people used little cobblestones to ballast their boats.
 Once they arrived in Aquitaine, the stones where removed, left there and replaced by wine barrels.
 The stones left on the shoreline of the Dordogne made the happiness of labourers.